deletedcu/angular-demo/lectures/day-1/02-typescript.md

 By the end of this lesson, students should be able to:

-- Explain the relationship between ES6 and TypeScript
+- Explain the relationship between ES6 and TypeScript.
-- Use the TypeScript compiler to transpile TypeScript
+- Use the TypeScript compiler to transpile TypeScript.
-- Understand what type definitions are and why they are necessary
+- Understand what type definitions are and why they're necessary.
-- Read and write TypeScript code that employs typing
+- Read and write TypeScript code that employs typing.

 ## What is TypeScript?

 TypeScript is an open-sourced programming language developed and maintained by Microsoft.
-It is a superset of JavaScript, meaning that **any existing valid JavaScript program is also a valid TypeScript program.** TypeScript transpiles to JavaScript, so **it can be run in a browser and on a server.**
+It's a superset of JavaScript, meaning that **any valid JavaScript program is also a valid TypeScript program.** TypeScript transpiles to JavaScript, so **it can be run in a browser and on a server.**

-### "TS as a superset of JS"
+### TypeScript as a Superset of JavaScript

-This phrase is just a fancy way to say that TypeScript includes all of the types, semantics and functionality of JavaScript while adding a few bells and whistles of its own.
+This is just a fancy way to say that TypeScript includes all of the types, semantics, and functionalities of JavaScript while adding a few bells and whistles of its own.

 ![TypeScript superset of JavaScript](http://alexander.holbreich.org/content/images/2016/01/typescript-es6-es5.png)

 So why bother with TypeScript?
-It turns out that some of those extra bells and whistles are extremely useful!
+It turns out that some of those extra bells and whistles are extremely useful.

-## Getting started
+## Getting Started

 First off, we need to globally install the TypeScript compiler.
 We can do this through npm: